GeNIE: A Generalizable Navigation System for In-the-Wild Environments: Conclusion and Limitations

 \section{Conclusion and Limitations}

 In this paper, we present \textbf{GeNIE}, a navigation system capable of generalizing across a wide range of real-world environments.
-Motivated by recent progress in foundation models for perception and planning, the key to this generalization lies in two components: (1) a robust traversability prediction model, and (2) an effective path planning strategy based on path fusion.
+The key to this generalization lies in two components: (1) a robust traversability prediction model, and (2) an effective path planning strategy based on path fusion.
 Our system demonstrated strong performance in the Earth Rover Challenge (ERC), achieving first place across deployments in six countries.

-However, GeNIE is not without limitations.
-The system failed in two notable scenarios.
-In the first, the robot was required to leverage memory to adaptively choose a traversable path.
-The robot needed to observe the environment and identify that only one path, characterized by a shallow slope, was viable, while other paths had steep inclines.
-In the second case, the robot entered a dead-end road and was unable to recover.
-These failure cases suggest that effective traversability prediction may require a form of memory or exploration: in some instances, the traversability of a path can only be determined after the robot gets closer or physically attempts to traverse it.
-The current system does not take past actions into account, which limits its ability to learn from previous outcomes and adjust behavior accordingly.This highlights the need for models that can integrate past observations to inform future predictions.

-Furthermore, the current system lacks a persistent memory of the environment.
-As a result, the robot cannot track where it has been or reason about unexplored areas, making it susceptible to local minima.
-Addressing these limitations—by incorporating spatial memory and adaptive reasoning—could significantly improve the robustness of future navigation systems.
+GeNIE is not without limitations.
+The system failed to complete three missions during ERC: one mission resulted in a zero score due to a local minimum problem, and two missions yielded only partial scores due to inefficient control under high latency.

+The local minimum problem arises because the system relies on single-frame traversability predictions without maintaining a local map, which limits its ability to reason over longer horizons.
+In Mission 9, for example, the robot refused to enter a passage with low predicted traversability, not realizing it was the only viable route to the target.
+Such cases suggest that effective traversability prediction may require persistent memory and long-term reasoning, enabling the robot to integrate past observations and replan accordingly.

+A second limitation is the conservative control strategy adopted to ensure robustness under high-latency conditions.
+The robot executes commands in a sequential “observe–plan–execute–wait” cycle rather than continuously replanning.
+While this avoids overshooting behaviors, it reduces efficiency and caused timeouts in two missions.
+Incorporating more latency-aware or hybrid control strategies could improve efficiency without compromising robustness.

+Finally, our BEV projection assumes a locally flat ground plane, which is generally valid within the 8 m planning horizon but may introduce errors on steep slopes.
+Although this did not cause failures in ERC, integrating depth sensing or monocular depth estimation could further improve reliability.
+Another limitation is that the current representation uses a single traversability token, which may be insufficient for robots with fundamentally different embodiments (e.g., legged versus wheeled).

+Addressing these limitations by incorporating spatial memory for long-horizon reasoning, improving control strategies under latency, and relaxing the flat-ground assumption represents an important direction for future work.